dansantinojones/The_Student_Cookbook/README.md

 ![Desktop Lighthouse Testing](/assets/images/lighthouse_desktop.jpg)

 ### Unfixed Bugs
 The Color Contrast Validator detected an error between the 'About Us' heading and the background colour as they are the same #252525.
-However, the 'About Us' heading is above the background image which is #83b8b5 the contrast passes the validator test as seen in the 'Structure' section.
+However, the 'About Us' heading is above the background image which is the colour #83b8b5 the contrast passes the validator test as seen in the 'Structure' section.

 ![Color Contrast Validator Error](assets/images/color_contrast_error.jpg)